David-Ernst/WaveGrid/README.md

  - **ŝ** the **maximum amplitude** in meters
  - **λ** the **wavelength** in meters
  - **c** the **velocity of the wave** in meters per second
- - **start time** the time after the start of the simulation at which the wave shall start
+ - **start time** the time after the start of the simulation at which the wave begins
  - **ϕ** the **phase constant** in radians per meter

 **Please note that the simulation begins at x = 0 m and y = 0 m where x ∈ ℝ⁺ and y ∈ ℝ⁺**